 Mentoring Mini Grants

 We are pleased to offer mentoring mini-grants for ordinary faculty at all stages of their careers at Providence College.
 The purpose of the mini-grants is to support faculty who wish to cultivate their professional mentoring networks.
-This initiative is based on the work of Mary Deane Sorcinelli, Research Professor and Founding Director of the Center for Teaching and Faculty Development at UMASS Amherst.

 The mutual mentoring model is flexible and network-based, building on the premise that faculty who have mentors are more successful overall and that multiple mentors better serve a faculty member’s interests and needs.
 The model includes the following characteristics: